- Making News: Inglewood Police Trial Begins

 A case with shades of the Rodney King beating came to trial today in Los Angeles.
 Last year, a white Inglewood police officer was videotaped punching a handcuffed black teenager and slamming him into a car.
 Jeremy Morse could get three years for assault under color of authority.
 The first witness against him was Donovan Jackson, the alleged victim.
 Gina Keating covered the testimony for Reuters News Service.

-Save Ahmanson Ranch
+The Future of Ahmanson Ranch